Summer life in Boston

 - Enjoy a leisurely ride on the Boston Common Swan Boats.

-- Go jogging, biking, or in-line skating on car-free Memorial Drive (on Sundays during the summer, 1.5 miles are closed off for pedestrians).
+- Go jogging, biking, or inline skating on car-free Memorial Drive in Cambridge (on Sundays during the summer, 1.5 miles are closed off for pedestrians).

 - Walk along the Emerald Necklace, a scenic seven-mile stretch of green that connects nine Boston parks.